 Depending on the team’s level of skills and knowledge, it may be beneficial to have workshops before executing the plan to get the team ready, understand the process, and mitigate their issues and concerns.
 They will need to understand how the process works and their expectations and set the standards for producing and gathering feedback.

 The feedback will need to be specified to the UAT’s objective; if you are interested in understanding issues, you will need to communicate this efficiently to all participating stakeholders.
 Using a capture tool is essential to make the gathering of this data accurate and support the users’ experience.

-Competent capturing tools should capture the inputs and screenshots against the target applications with the ability for users to add comments, feedback and issue information.
-UAT best practices have managers seeking feedback beyond the initial issue reports; encouraging this helps improve engagement and ownership whilst also reducing the possibility for conflict with development and configuration teams.
+Competent capturing tools should capture the inputs and screenshots against the target applications with the ability for users to add comments, feedback, and issue information.
+UAT best practices have managers seeking feedback beyond the initial issue reports; encouraging this helps improve engagement and ownership whilst also reducing the possibility of conflict with development and configuration teams.

 It is important to train all users to ensure the success of the UAT.

 Once the plan has been executed, ongoing monitoring is essential to ensure the UAT works efficiently and plan.